dojyorin/deno_simple_utility/README.md

 This section describes the original features of this module.

 ## Minipack
-Minipack is a file archive format original to this module.
+"Minipack" is a file archive format original to this module.

 It's structure is inspired by the famous "tar" and is minimal as an archive.

-Originally developed for browsers, the purpose was to aggregate multiple files input with the HTML File API into a single file.
+Originally developed for web browser, the purpose was to aggregate multiple files input with the HTML File API into a single binary.

 Therefore, there is no concept of directory or filesystem, and it's feature by simple structure that stores only the file body, file name, and hash value for verification.